-Our bylaws provide that our directors and officers will be, and, in the discretion of the board of directors, non-officer employees may be, indemnified by us to the fullest extent authorized by Delaware law, as it now exists or may in the future be amended, against all expenses and liabilities actually and reasonably incurred in connection with service for or on behalf of Boston Properties.
-Our bylaws also provide that the right of directors and officers to indemnification shall be a contract right and shall not be exclusive of any other right now possessed or hereafter acquired under any bylaw, agreement, vote
+Our bylaws provide that our directors and officers will be, and, in the discretion of our board of directors, non-officer employees may be, indemnified by us to the fullest extent authorized by Delaware law, as it now exists or may in the future be amended, against all expenses and liabilities actually and reasonably incurred in connection with service for or on behalf of Boston Properties.
+Our bylaws also provide that the right of directors and officers to indemnification shall be a contract right and shall not be exclusive of any other right now possessed or hereafter acquired under any bylaw, agreement, vote of stockholders, or otherwise.

 We have entered into indemnification agreements with each of our directors and executive officers.
 The indemnification agreements require, among other matters, that we indemnify our directors and officers to the fullest extent permitted by law and advance to the directors and officers all related expenses, subject to reimbursement if it is subsequently determined that indemnification is not permitted.
 Under these agreements, we must also indemnify and advance all expenses incurred by directors and officers seeking to enforce their rights under the indemnification agreements and may cover directors and officers under our directors' and officers' liability insurance.
-Although the form of indemnification agreement offers substantially the same scope of coverage afforded by law, it provides additional assurance to directors and officers that indemnification will be available because, as a contract, it cannot be modified unilaterally in the future by the board of directors or our stockholders to eliminate the rights it provides.
-It is the position of the SEC that indemnification of directors and officers for liabilities under the Securities Act is against public policy and unenforceable pursuant to Section 14 of the Securities Act.
+Although the form of indemnification agreement offers substantially the same scope of coverage afforded by law, it provides additional assurance to directors and officers that indemnification will be available because, as a contract, it cannot be modified unilaterally in the future by our board of directors or our stockholders to eliminate the rights it provides.
+It is the position of the Securities and Exchange Commission that indemnification of directors and officers for liabilities under the Securities Act of 1933 is against public policy and unenforceable pursuant to Section 14 of the Securities Act of 1933.

-ITEM 16.
-EXHIBITS.
+Item 16.
+Exhibits.

-- 4.1 Amended and Restated Certificate of Incorporation of Boston Properties, Inc. (incorporated herein by reference to Boston Properties, Inc.'s Registration Statement on Form S-11 (File No. 333-25279)). - 4.2 Amended and Restated Bylaws of Boston Properties, Inc. (incorporated herein by reference to Boston Properties, Inc.'s Registration Statement on Form S-11 (File No. 333-25279)). - 4.3 Second Amended and Restated Agreement of Limited Partnership of Boston Properties Limited Partnership (incorporated herein by reference to Boston Properties, Inc.'s Current Report on Form 8-K dated June 30, 1998, filed with the Commission on July 15, 1998). - 4.4 Shareholder Rights Agreement dated as of June 16, 1997 between Boston Properties, Inc. and BankBoston, N.A., as Rights Agent (incorporated herein by reference to Boston Properties, Inc.'s Registration Statement on Form S-11 (File No. 333-25279)). - 5.1 Opinion of Goodwin, Procter & Hoar LLP as to the legality of the securities and interests being registered. - 8.1 Opinion of Goodwin, Procter & Hoar LLP as to certain tax matters. - 23.1 Consent of PricewaterhouseCoopers LLP, Independent Public Accountants. - 23.2 Consent of Goodwin, Procter & Hoar LLP (included as part of Exhibits 5.1 and 8.1). - 24.1 Powers of Attorney (included on the signature page of the Registration Statement as filed). - 99.1 Registration Rights and Lock-Up Agreement, dated May 28, 1998, by and among Boston Properties, Inc., Amy S. Rubenstein, Beth Dana Rubenstein, Barton S. Rubenstein, Lishil Enterprises Limited Partnership, Dawson Enterprises Limited Partnership and Tower Capital, LLC.
+- 4.1 Amended and Restated Certificate of Incorporation of Boston Properties, Inc. (incorporated herein by reference to Boston Properties, Inc.'s Registration Statement on Form S-11 (File No. 333-25279)). - 4.2 Amended and Restated Bylaws of Boston Properties, Inc. (incorporated herein by reference to Boston Properties, Inc.'s Registration Statement on Form S-11 (File No. 333-25279)). - 4.3 Second Amended and Restated Agreement of Limited Partnership of Boston Properties Limited Partnership (incorporated herein by reference to Boston Properties, Inc.'s Current Report on Form 8-K dated June 30, 1998, filed with the Commission on July 15, 1998). - 4.4 Shareholder Rights Agreement dated as of June 16, 1997 between Boston Properties, Inc. and Fleet National Bank (f.k.a.
+BankBoston, N.A.), as Rights Agent (incorporated herein by reference to Boston Properties, Inc.'s Registration Statement on Form S-11 (File No. 333-25279)). - 5.1 Opinion of Goodwin Procter LLP as to the legality of the securities and interests being registered. - 8.1 Opinion of Goodwin Procter LLP as to certain tax matters. - 23.1 Consent of PricewaterhouseCoopers LLP, Independent Public Accountants. - 23.2 Consent of Goodwin Procter LLP (included as part of Exhibits 5.1 and 8.1). - 24.1 Powers of Attorney (included on the signature page of the Registration Statement as filed). - 99.1 Registration Rights and Lock-Up Agreement, dated as of December 11, 2000, by and between Boston Properties, Inc. and Vine Street Properties I and Vine Street Properties II.

-^{} Previously filed.
+^{} Previously filed